Become a Friend of Talkies

 Where your time is available, we want to offer opportunities to Friends – for example getting involved in the short film commissions or helping organise Friends events.

-With your help we hope that in 2018 we can build on and grow this very important part of our activity.
+With your help we hope that we can build on and grow this very important part of our activity.

 What is a Friend of Talkies